Patent Pending

 See EYEVA™ in Action

-Watch Aaryan demonstrate EYEVA™ — from drift detection to real-time alert — in this 3-minute demo filmed at his home lab in Cypress, California.
+Watch Aaryan demonstrate EYEVA™ — from drift detection to real-time alert — in this demo filmed at his home lab in Cerritos, California.

 EYEVA™ Demo Video thumbnail — Aaryan Balani demonstrating strabismus detection